 The Responsible Entity, the Investment Manager and the Fund are all not listed on the ASX and accordingly are not subject to ASX Listing Rule 10.1.
 However, the Responsible Entity is subject to obligations under Chapter 2E and Chapter 5C of the Corporations Act.
-Under these provisions the Responsible Entity must not provide a benefit to other Dexus entities unless it is either on arms' length terms or member approval has been obtained.
+Under these provisions, approval of the Fund's unitholders is required if the Responsible Entity (or an entity it controls or an agent of, or person engaged by, the Responsible Entity) gives a financial benefit to a related party that is given out of scheme property or that could endanger scheme property (unless a specific exemption applies, including that the dealing is on arms' length terms).
 Further, the Responsible Entity cannot prefer the interests of other Dexus entities over the interests of members and must at all times act in the best interests of Fund unitholders.